QEDK/configparser-rs/README.md

 maybekey1aswell = value1
 ```
 Owing to how ini files usually are, this means that `[`, `]` and `=` are special symbols (this crate will allow you to use `]` sparingly).

-Key-value pairs or section headers cannot spread across multiple lines for obvious reasons as well because the parser cannot reliably parse it otherwise.
+Key-value pairs or section headers cannot spread across multiple lines for obvious reasons because the parser cannot reliably parse it otherwise.
 A value on the next line could as well be a key for another.

-An important note is that key-value pairs not attached to any section are automatically put in a section called 'DEFAULT'.
+An important note is that key-value pairs not attached to any section are automatically put in a section called `DEFAULT`.
-Future releases will add support for escaping, comments and modifying default sections.
+Future releases will add support for escaping, comments and modifying default section naming.

 ## Installation